-Like many other aspiring young artists in her generation, with a notion of becoming a photographer, Simone English, formerly known as Green, left Detroit for Los Angeles in 1979 after receiving a Bachelor of Fine Arts Degree in Photography from Wayne State University.
+Like many other aspiring young artists in her generation, with a notion of becoming a photographer, Simone Bowden, formerly known as Green(born English), left Detroit for Los Angeles in 1979 after receiving a Bachelor of Fine Arts Degree in Photography from Wayne State University.
 After traveling between Los Angeles and Detroit for years, Simone settled in LA to become the photographer for Don Cornelius Productions, photographing celebrity guests and dancers who appeared on Soul Train.
 By 1982, Simone was a professional portrait photographer.
-Her clientele included many celebrities, Muhammad Ali, Sugar Ray Leonard, Barry White, Luther Vandross, The Dramatics, The Temptations, Gerald Levert, Stevie Wonder etc.
+Her clientele included many celebrities, Muhammad Ali, Sugar Ray Leonard, Barry White, Luther Vandross, The Dramatics, The Temptations, Gerald Levert, Stevie Wonder an many others.

 One reviewer noted, “An aesthetic of modernist realism characterizes the photographic artistry of Simone’s work.”